-At 2 a.m., your customer is stuck with a problem and immediately needs a customer care executive.
+It’s 2 a.m. and your customer is stuck with a problem and immediately needs to speak with one of your team.

-The user searches a number online, dials it and gets disappointed hearing the next few words ‘We regret to inform you that we are not available after 5 p.m.
+They Google a number online, dial it, and get disappointed hearing the next few words, ‘We regret to inform you that we are not available after 5 p.m.’

-The amount of frustration that the customer experiences at that time will decide their relationship with your services.
+That frustration that the customer experiences can seriously impact their view of your services.

 On the other hand, imagine someone calls your competitor.
 And, they hear a voice saying ‘press 1 for admin related query, press 2 for…

 Even if the issue doesn’t get resolved immediately, they will feel satisfied that they have some options to pick from while waiting for an agent to get back to them.

-The difference between you and your competitor is this – They are using an IVR system in their contact centre to answer more calls, resolve more issues, and get customers in front of the right agents, while you are relying on traditional methods.
-Hence, their customer satisfaction levels are much more than yours.
+The difference between you and your competitor is this – They are using an IVR system in their contact centre to answer more calls, resolve more issues, and get customers in front of the right agents, while you are relying on traditional methods which limit your ability to answer calls.

 Let’s put forward the most basic definition of Interactive Voice Response: